 - Children Absent from Education Policy

 - Child Sexual Exploitation (CSE) Policy

 - Prevent Duty Policy

 - Child-on-child Abuse Policy

 - Anti-bullying Policy

 - Suspension and Exclusion Policy

 - Online Safety Policy

-- Cyber-security Policy

-- Pupils' Personal Electronic Devices Policy

 - Staff ICT and Electronic Devices Policy

 - Data Protection Policy

-- Photography Policy

-- Records Management Policy

-- LAC Policy

 - Whistleblowing Policy

 - Allegations of Abuse Against Staff Policy

 - Safer Recruitment Policy

 - Staff Code of Conduct

-- Social, Emotional and Mental Health (SEMH) Policy

 - Behaviour Policy

 - Low-level Safeguarding Concerns Policy

-- Youth-produced Sexual Imagery (YPSI) Policy

 - Staff Disqualification Declaration Form

 - Reporting Safeguarding Concerns Flowchart

-2. [Updated] Roles and responsibilities
+2. Roles and responsibilities

-[Updated] All staff have a responsibility to:
+All staff have a responsibility to:

-- Consider, at all times, what is in the best interests of the pupil. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help. - Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs. - [Updated] Undertake safeguarding training, including online safety training (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring), during their induction - this will be regularly updated.
+- Consider, at all times, what is in the best interests of the pupil. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help. - Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs. - Undertake safeguarding training, including online safety training (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring), during their induction - this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child.

-- Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.
+- Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm.

-[Updated] Teachers, including the headteacher, have a responsibility to:
+Teachers, including the headteacher, have a responsibility to:

-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards'. - [New] Personally report any cases to the police where it appears that an act of FGM has been carried out, also referred to as 'known' cases, as soon as possible.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards'. - Personally report any cases to the police where it appears that an act of FGM has been carried out, also referred to as 'known' cases, as soon as possible.

-[Updated] The governing board has a duty to:
+The governing board has a duty to: